 How to wash wool and cashmere

-The easy and natural way to clean wool and cashmere.
+The easy and natural way to clean cashmere and wool.

-Yes, you read that correctly, you can wash wool in the washing machine.
+Yes you can wash both wool and cashmere in the washing machine.
 This is also the simplest method.
 Most front loader washing machines today have a gentle cycle or even a specific wool wash cycle.
-Key is to ensure the temperature is warm enough to shift dirt but not so hot it will shrink your garment (around 30 degrees).
+Key is to ensure the temperature is warm enough to shift dirt but not so hot it will shrink your garment (no more than 30 degrees).
 Always select a slower spin cycle, which is gentler on clothes.

 - Turn garment inside-out then place in machine, using a garment bag if you like.
 Avoid washing one jumper alone if you can, firstly, it’s a waste of water and secondly, it’s better if the garment has something soft to bounce against as it goes around.